One to One Meetings tips – a short guide

 Why do we do 121s?

 Nobody goes to business networking events every week in order to bring business leads to you, they attend to get business leads from you.
 But in order for someone to try spotting opportunities for you they have to know, like and trust you.
 Then you have to educate them on how to spot opportunities for you.
-You can only do that by doing dedicated 121’s, as in an hour of focused time together.
+You can only do that by doing dedicated One to One Meetings or 121’s, as in an hour of focused time together.
 Allocate this one hour and after a maximum of 5 minutes of small talk, start talking business.
 Dig in to each others business connections, relations, groups, affiliations, any connections related to hobbies and so on.

 10 Benefits of doing 121’s – repeatedly, again, and again, and again